 Rib fractures are common with contact sports and sometimes in car accidents.
 Rib injuries are rarely surgical cases, but still need to be checked and monitors by a physician to ensure union of the bone.
 Physical Therapy for rib fractures need not be extensive because the ribs will have to heal on their own – though much can be gained through patient education about posture and activity modifications to relieve discomfort and gentle exercises to maintain range of motion.
 PT can also be very helpful at the end stages of healing the broken rib injury, so the patient can return to their sports activities without muscle impairment.

 Stride Strong Physical Therapy sees a multitude of patients suffering from back injuries.
 What sets us apart from other practitioners, including chiropractors and massage therapists, is that we stand firm on the notion that physical therapy that consists of exercise and strengthening heals the back.
 Although manual therapy, massage, joint work can all help with relieving pain (most of which we can also do) – the key intervention to stop the perpetual cycle of back pain is core strengthening.
 We have seen too many patients suffer through years of pain, only to plunge their out of pocket dollars into passive modalities and not gain any traction in their ability to walk, lift, or stand up straight – when what they need most is 8 weeks of intensive back injury therapy and progressive core strengthening to allow them to gain back their abilities.
-Find the right people to help you, find us at Stride Strong PT, we have three convenient clinics in Sellwood, Beaverton, and Hillsboro.
+Find the right people to help you, find us at Stride Strong PT, we have two convenient clinics in Beaverton and Hillsboro.